-When the switch button is released, the green indicator light goes out.
-Note that for safety reasons, releasing the switch button will stop the slide-out movement instantly.
-At any time, releasing the switch button from the "OUT" position and pressing it on the "IN" position will reverse the operation.
+When the rocker switch is released, the green indicator light goes out.
+Note that for safety reasons, releasing the rocker switch will stop the slide-out movement instantly.
+At any time, releasing the rocker switch from the "OUT" position and pressing it to the "IN" position will reverse the operation.